-We study the many-body dynamics of stimulated Raman adiabatic passage in the presence of onsite interactions.
-In the classical mean-field limit, explored in eprint arXiv:1805.05165, interaction-induced chaos leads to the breakdown of adiabaticity under the quasi-static variation of the parameters, thus producing low sweep rate boundaries on efficient population transfer.
-We show that for the corresponding many-body system, alternative quantum pathways from the initial to the target state, open up at even slower sweep rates.
+We study the many-body dynamics of stimulated Raman adiabatic passage in the presence of on-site interactions.
+In the classical mean-field limit, explored in A. Dey et al. [Phys.
+Rev. Lett.
+121, 250405 (2018)], interaction-induced chaos leads to the breakdown of adiabaticity under the quasistatic variation of the parameters, thus producing low-sweep-rate boundaries on efficient population transfer.
+We show that for the corresponding many-body system, alternative quantum pathways from the initial to the target state open up at even slower sweep rates.
 These quantum detours avoid the chaotic classical path and hence allow a robust and efficient population transfer.